top of page

 When he was really broke, he would make what he called "gruel".
 It was some combination of ground beef, potatoes, and spices that he ate over rice or in a tortilla.
 He kept threatening to make it for his parents.

 He ate too much McDonalds and hated when they put mayo on his chicken sandwich.
+He got so excited when the McRib was available and never missed an opportunity to get a Shamrock Shake.

 He received his tax return the day he died.